- What Is the History of the Copperplate Font?

 1. Coldiac ( OTF, TTF)

-Coldiac is an excellent choice as a Copperplate font alternative.
+When you're looking for fonts like Copperplate Gothic, Coldiac is an excellent choice.
 It is a modern-day luxury font family with distinctive features similar to Copperplate.
 Notice the all-caps font, thin wedged serifs, and the slightly square-like shapes of round characters which emphasize a business-like nature.
 This classy display font looks great in a small point size, and also when it is used in large text, which makes it great for logos, quotes, posters, brands, stationery, design titles, blog headers, and more.

 2. Mories Luxerie (OTF,TTF)

 If you're looking for a different take on the Copperplate aesthetic, check out this font duo.
+It's definitely one of those fonts that look good in all caps.
 Introducing the minimalist Mories Luxerie, an elegant, display sans & serif font duo which is perfect for multipurpose design templates, brochures, videos, advertising, branding, logos, and more.
 It includes multilingual character support, punctuation, and numbers.

 3. Mourich (OTF)

 Mourich is an elegant serif font with two styles: one of minimalistic design and the other with beautiful ligatures, stylish swashes, and alternates.
-Similar to Copperplate, Mourich is an all-caps font, with small capitals that are recommended for headline or logo design.
+Similar to the Gothic Copperplate font, Mourich is an all-caps font, with small capitals that are recommended for headline or logo design.
 It is suitable in large or small point text size.